-Receiving chemotherapy after a breast cancer diagnosis may affect a patient's employmentApril 28th, 2014 in Cancer /
+Receiving chemotherapy after a breast cancer diagnosis may affect a patient's employmentApril 28, 2014 in Medicine & Health / Cancer

 A new study has found that loss of paid employment after a diagnosis of early-stage breast cancer may be common and potentially related to the type of treatment patients received.
 Published early online in Cancer, a peer-reviewed journal of the American Cancer Society, the findings support efforts to reduce the side effects and burden of treatments for breast cancer and to identify patients who may forego certain treatments, particularly when the expected benefit is low.

 Many women with early-stage breast cancer are working at the time of diagnosis and survive without cancer recurrence.
 Therefore, it's important to understand the impacts of chemotherapy on early-stage breast cancer survivors' employment.
 Reshma Jagsi, MD, of the University of Michigan Health System, and her colleagues studied 2290 women in the Los Angeles and Detroit areas who were diagnosed with nonmetastatic breast cancer between 2005 and 2007 and who completed surveys soon after diagnosis; 1536 of the women also completed a four-year follow-up questionnaire.